MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/powershell.md

 <a name="oauth"></a>
 ## Use the OAuth token to access the REST API

-To enable your script to use the build process OAuth token, go to the **Options** tab of the build pipeline and select **Allow Scripts to Access OAuth Token**.
+To enable your script to use the build pipeline OAuth token, go to the **Options** tab of the build pipeline and select **Allow Scripts to Access OAuth Token**.

 After you've done that, your script can use to SYSTEM_ACCESSTOKEN environment variable to access the [Azure Pipelines REST API](../../integrate/index.md).
 For example: